isc-projects/kea/doc/sphinx/arm/hooks-legal-log.rst

 parameter should be ``mysql``, ``postgresql`` or ``logfile``; when it is absent or set to ``logfile``, files are used.

-This database feature is experimental.
 No specific tools are provided to operate the database, but standard tools may be used, for example, to dump the logs table from a MYSQL database:

 ::